jundalisay/superb/content/en/material/principles/part-4/chapter-04.md

-Radioactive Relativity explains the principles for the Radioactive (Weak) Layer.
+Transformative Relativity explains the principles for the Transformative (Weak) Layer.
 In Physics, this is done by the Feynman diagrams.

 ## Feynman Diagrams

-These diagrams show the interaction between two particles.

-It has the following lines
+These diagrams show the interaction between 2 particles.
+It has the following lines:

 Line | Particle
 --- | ---